mautic/developer-documentation-new/.github/CONTRIBUTING.md

    ![Choose fork owner on GitHub](../assets/images/choose_fork_owner_github.png)

-3. Uncheck the option of 'Copy the DEFAULT-BRANCH-NAME branch only' because later on, you want to be able to clone multiple branches.
+3. Remove the check in option of 'Copy the DEFAULT-BRANCH-NAME branch only' because later on, you want to be able to clone multiple branches.

 4. Click the green 'Create fork' button at the bottom.